2KAbhishek/AZ-900/Notes/Azure-RBAC.md

 # Azure Role Based Access Control

-Microsoft's preferred solution for accesss control.
+Microsoft's preferred solution for access control.
 Creates different roles that represent common tasks for a job.
 Then assigns granular permissions to each role.
 Finally assigns individual users to each role.